 Safety in Brussels

 Belgium is safe by international standards, although petty crime is higher in the capital Brussels than in the smaller Flemish cities of Antwerp, Bruges and Ghent.
 People moving to Brussels should take the same sensible precautions that they would in New York or Berlin.

 Public transport is generally safe, but there is a high risk of pickpocketing in crowded trains and stations.
 Taxis are considered safe, though there is a risk of being overcharged by unlicensed cabs.
-There are some areas of Brussels that should be avoided at night, including Anneessens, Anderlecht, Brussels North, Molenbeek, Saint-Josse and Schaerbeek.
+Some areas of Brussels should be avoided at night, including Anneessens, Anderlecht, Brussels North, Molenbeek, Saint-Josse and Schaerbeek.